Emergency-Response-Demo/erdemo.io/architecture.md

   - Incidents: A tabular list of all incidents

 The console communicates with several of the back end services (Incident, Mission & Responder) to display real time data via WebSockets.

+The Emergency Web Console is secured via a *OpenID Connect clients* configured in a Red Hat SSO *realm*.

 # 8. Demo Simulators